 Elections, Membership, Operations

-The elections intern reports to the Director of Member Services.
+The elections intern reports to the lead AFSA staff member on elections.
 The intern will directly assist with the entire election process.

 Primary Position Responsibilities Include: